 Dr. Robin Hornstein

 A co-founder of Hornstein, Platt & Associates, Dr. Robin Hornstein has been a licensed psychologist and counselor for over 30 years.
-Prior to that, she completed a degree in early childhood education and worked with young children.
+Before that, she completed a degree in early childhood education and worked with young children.
 After earning a doctorate from the counseling psychology program at Temple University, she spent many years serving clients in recovery before entering private practice.
 Wanting to contribute to the Delaware Valley community in a more significant way, Dr. Hornstein co-founded Hornstein, Platt & Associates, where she has been the clinical director, focusing on ensuring their therapists provide the most effective treatment possible and matching clients with therapists who will best meet their needs.
-HPA serves the diverse community around Philadelphia and suburbs with a focus on inclusive care.
+HPA serves the diverse community around Philadelphia and its suburbs, focusing on inclusive care.

 Dr. Jerry Opthof